EVALUATION & GRADING TOOLS

 The viewer is merciless when it comes to any deviation from perfection.
 Any detour from the correct path of light will result in the deformation or absence of either the hearts or the arrows.
 This device, as unassuming as it may appear can clearly show even the untrained eye how well or how poorly a diamond is cut.

-OGI Megascope
+OGI Megascope and Sarin

 IdealScope

-The IdealScope is a device that helps grade the cut quality and performance of diamonds.
+The IdealScope is a red reflector device that helps visualize the cut quality and performance of diamonds.
 This little device shows you areas of light leakage in diamonds you are considering for purchase.
 Light leakage can be seen as areas of pure white within and around the diamond.
 It is important to note that all diamonds have some leakage, particularly under the table and around the diamond's edge.
 This minor leakage is seen as pale red areas or small white wedges near the edge of the diamond.
 What is important is to notice the presence or absence of large white spots in the IdealScope image.
 Large white areas are an indication of significant light leakage.

 The pictures are not taken with scientific accuracy but are set up manually, leaving room for small optical inconsistencies.